Marcusrem/Deep_Learning/README.md

 # Deep_Learning
-Some of my work through Colab and my first paper resplication
+Some of my work through Colab and my first paper replication